About melody moezzi

 She is a blogger for The Huffington Post, Ms. & bpHope, and a featured bp Magazine columnist.
 Moezzi is also a United Nations Global Expert and an Opinion Leader for the British Council's Our Shared Future initiative.
 She has appeared on CNN, BBC, NPR, HLN, PBS, CSPAN, PRI, Air America and many other radio and television programs, providing commentary on issues ranging from mental health to Iran to feminism to Islam in America and beyond.

 Over the years, she has worked as the Executive Director of the non-profit interfaith organization, 100 People of Faith, and as a corporate and non-profit consultant and attorney.
 She has also worked as an investigator with the US Department of Homeland Security reporting to the US Congressional Commission on International Religious Freedom and as an intern covering health and human rights for The Carter Center.
 Other former occupations include waitress, cigar store clerk, fudge confectioner, gift shop attendant, jewelry store clerk, barista and estate lawyer.
-She now writes full-time.
+She now writes and teaches full-time.

 Moezzi speaks on many issues, including mental health, Islam and Iran.
 She is a graduate of Wesleyan University, Emory University School of Law, and Emory University Rollins School of Public Health.
-She lives in Raleigh, North Carolina with her husband, Matthew, and their cats, Keshmesh and Nazanin.
+She lives in North Carolina with her husband, Matthew, and their cats, Keshmesh and Nazanin.